What is this site for?

 Due to recent changes to the DMS-5 (diagnostic manuals), Autism is now part of the Pervasive Developmental Disorders classification.
 This includes Pervasive Developmental Disorder-not otherwise specified, Childhood disintegrative disorder (CDD) and Asperger Syndrome.
 However, due to continual research, Asperger Syndrome may also soon be removed from the Spectrum list and become a condition on its own.
-Another condition with similar traits is Landau-Kleffner syndrome (LKS) and Sensory processing disorder (SPD; also known as sensory integration dysfunction).
-There is also a condition called PANS/PANDA caused by the Strep virus that causes similar behaviours as those normally prescribed to people on the Spectrum.
+Another condition with similar traits is Landau-Kleffner syndrome (LKS), Sensory processing disorder (SPD; also known as sensory integration dysfunction), Rett Syndrome, Fragile X Syndrome, Williams Syndrome and Prader-Willi Syndrome, There is also a condition called PANS/PANDA caused by the Strep virus that causes similar behaviours as those normally prescribed to people on the Spectrum.

-The other conditions that use to fall under the classification of Autism Spectrum Disorder were Rett Syndrome and Fragile X Syndrome.
+The other conditions that use to fall under the classification of Autism Spectrum Disorder were.

 Research is ongoing and no single person or group has made definitive breakthroughs in what causes autism, what treatment is best and what therapy works best.
 Many believe that it could possibly be a combination of Genetics, Diathesis-Stress Theory, Environmental factors and Auto-immune Dysfunction.